hashicorp/terraform-provider-google/website/docs/r/apigee_endpoint_attachment.html.markdown

 * `host` -
   Host that can be used in either HTTP Target Endpoint directly, or as the host in Target Server.

+* `connection_state` -
+  State of the endpoint attachment connection to the service attachment.

 ## Timeouts